acts-project/acts/docs/contribution/physmon.md

 failing report(s), and try to understand if the change causing the discrepancies is expected.

-In case the conclusion is that the chanegs are indeed expected, the reference files used to generate the comparisons are located in `CI/physmon/reference/`, and can be updated to the output files found in the artifact zip archive.
+In case the conclusion is that the changes are indeed expected, the reference files used to generate the comparisons are located in `CI/physmon/reference/`, and can be updated to the output files found in the artifact zip archive.